Employer Child Care Tax Credit Calculator

 Operating Costs: Includes wages for child care professionals, training, and professional development scholarships.

-Provider Contracts: Payments to licensed third-party programs, including home-based providers and child care centers.
+Provider Contracts: Payments to qualified third-party programs, including home-based providers and child care centers.

-Resource & Referral: Costs incurred helping employees find care in child care deserts (eligible for a 10% credit, up to $200K).
+Resource & Referral: Costs incurred helping employees find care in child care deserts (eligible for a 10% credit, counting toward the overall annual credit cap).

 Child Care Subsidies: Direct subsidies or stipends paid to providers on behalf of employees to reduce their out-of-pocket costs.